mipacd/HoloChatStats/README.md

 This is a replacement (v2) for the original holochatstats.info site that launched in January 2021 and as a replacement for HoloAutoClip (clip.holochatstats.info) that launched in November 2020.
 HoloChatStats v1 will continue to be available as an archive at old.holochatstats.info.

-All data is derived from a combination of publically available chat logs and metadata from the YouTube API.
+All data is derived from a combination of publicly available chat logs and metadata from the YouTube API.

 ## Current Features
 * Membership Information